Zsoltbanyai/pathfinding-react/README.md

 * Press Pause to clear the grid of visited and path nodes.
 * Press the Erase Wall button below the grid to erase all walls drawn.
 This button also stops the animation if it is pressed while the animation is running.

+  To run this project on your machine, clone the repository and run `npm install` to install the necessary dependencies.
+Then run `npm start` to start the development server.
+The project will be available at `http://localhost:3000/`.

-Note:
+### Note:

 - This app is optimized for mouse input.
 - The animation only plays when you press Play, not when you change the grid.
-- If you press Pause, Erase or hold down the left or right mouse button during the animation, it stops and all visited and path nodes are cleared.
+- If you press Pause, Erase or change the layout in any way during the animation, it stops and all visited and path nodes are cleared.

 *This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).*